cryptosubh/blog/_drafts/The-Bias-Variance-Tradeoff.md

 title: The Bias-Variance Tradeoff
 ---

 The bias-variance tradeoff, like the curse of dimensionality, summarizes one of the central difficulties in modelling and statistical prediction.
-The more statistics and machine learning I learn, the more I understand the bias-variance tradeoff in new and different ways.
+The more I read about statistics and machine learning, the more I understand the bias-variance tradeoff in new and different ways.

 You are probably familiar with various measures to assess the prediction accuracy of a particular model, such as R-squared or the residual sum of squares (RSS).